-For years, I have felt ambivalent about visiting Barcelona.
+For years, I felt ambivalent about visiting Barcelona.

 Fellow travel bloggers didn't seem that into it.
 Friends told me they weren't all that impressed.
 And then there was also the constant “you'll get robbed” warning that came up ANY time I heard or read anything about the city.

-Needless to say, I was in no rush to visit Barcelona.
+Barcelona seemed daunting and not that appealing; I was in no rush to visit for years.

 And I'm SO FREAKING GLAD I did.